PritamHooda/TacoCloudAPI/README.md

-This repository is for building projects to test and learn different languages and frameworks.
-Below how the different projects break down in terms of the language, framework or feature being tested.

-Spring/Spring-boot:
+## Purpose
+This is a POC learning project to grasp the concepts of Spring boot - Spring MVC, Spring Data JPA, etc.
+## Usage

+## Tech Stack
-1. taco-cloud
+1. Java 8
+2. Spring-boot v-x.x